 Thyme is a wonderfully forgiving herb.
 It tolerates neglect, drought, being stepped on, mowed, hard pinching, no pinching, no fertilizer..you name it.
 Thyme can be placed in locations that you often forget to tend to.
 It also does well if left to creep along a pathway, finding a hold in between pavers.

 Thyme is so hardy, it can be tucked into crevasses of rock walls and anywhere that the roots can manage to take hold.
 Really, you would have to work to kill thyme.

 03 of 05

 Chives are one of those herbs that are so rewarding to grow in the garden, they should be the first herb you turn to when trying to build a herb garden that can withstand some abuse.
 Chives are certainly hardy.
 They live through cold winters with no protections, grow all season long no matter how many times you cut them back, and bloom with the most amazing blooms.

 Chives can be used in the garden landscape as well.
 They are a clumping herb, meaning they will grow large plants, but not pop up in unexpected areas.
 The plants just have a larger footprint each year, and you divide them every 3 years.
 Easy!

 04 of 05

 Being in the mint family, lemon balm is a great herb for those who seem to have no luck gardening with herbs.
 The bright, lemony flavor is fun to brush up against and picking a leaf to nibble becomes a right of passage for any little gardeners that are trying their hand at growing.

-Even on the farm, with acres of room, I grow lemon balm all season and cut it back only if it starts to bloom or I am ready to take apart the garden for the year.
+You can grow lemon balm all season and cut it back only if it starts to bloom or if are ready to take apart the garden for the year.
 This makes it easy to have lush areas of herbs in places that get forgotten.
 Lemon balm is a rewarding herb for the beginner to grow.Continue to 5 of 5 below.

 05 of 05